What is social value? (A supplier's guide: Procurement Act 2023)

 The introduction of The Social Value Act in 2013 made it mandatory for public sector buyers to consider social, economic and environmental benefits when procuring goods and services.

-Since the introduction of the act, a number of policy notes and, most recently, The Procurement Act 2023, have built on the way the public sector thinks about social value.
+Since then, The Procurement Act 2023 and PPN 002 have built on the way the public sector thinks about social value.

 The new Labour government also plans to further expand social value in procurement by establishing a Social Value Council.